alessandroargentieri/git-cheatsheet/README.md

 # avoiding fast-forward (i.e. always creates a merge commit)
 (master) $ git merge feature --no-ff

-# rebasing feature on local version of master
+# rebasing feature on LOCAL version of master
 (feature) $ git rebase master

+# rebasing feature on LOCAL version of master (if there are conflicts they're automatically solved accepting master changes)
+(feature) $ git rebase master --strategy-option theirs

+# rebasing feature on LOCAL version of master  (if there are conflicts they're automatically solved accepting feature changes)
+(feature) $ git rebase master --strategy-option ours

 # TIP:
 # if you do:
 # git pull origin master --rebase